 13 – Join the Hot Air Balloon Festival

 Every year, around the end of June, the Hot Air Balloon Festival takes place in Luye Gaomai.
 The international event is really famous and attracts thousands of visitors each year.
 Every day, dozens of hot air balloons take off, and you can even ride some of them.
 The festival is most active at sunrise and sunset and lasts for about 6 weeks.
-It’s a unique experience and really worth going.
+It’s a unique experience and really worth going to.

 14 – Walk in Gods footprints in Sanxiantai

+If you are wondering what to do in Taitung, don’t miss this amazing bridge.
 The eight-arches cross-sea bridge taking you to Sanxiantai Island is a famous landmark in eastern Taiwan.
 The bridge represents the waves of the ocean and also the Chinese dragon.
 The island was once connected to the mainland and used to be home to the Amis tribe, it’s now uninhabited and classified as a nature reserve area.
 A local legend state that one day, 3 gods visited the island and left their footprints there.

-The island is pretty small but there are a lot of sea caves and rock formations to see, as well as several seashores plant species.
+The island is pretty small but there are a lot of sea caves and rock formations to see, as well as several seashore plant species.
 To take great photos and for a breath-taking view, go for sunrise.

 15 – Trek to Chiaming Lake